isabella232/bcps/README.md

 BCPs are Blockchain Commons Proposals, meant to create open, interoperable, secure & compassionate digital infrastructure.
 These are still not standards, but they are more mature that our [BCR Research papers](https://github.com/BlockchainCommons/Research/blob/master/README.md) and/or have been deployed within a wider community.
 BCRs usually become BCPs if they meet at least one of two criteria:

-* Blockchain Commons feels that they have matured, and are ready to advance.
+* Blockchain Commons feels that they have matured and are ready to advance.
-* Two or more companies are using an interoperable specification, and it fulfills the [Gordian Principals](https://developer.blockchaincommons.com/principles/).
+* Two or more companies are using a BCR, and it fulfills the [Gordian Principals](https://developer.blockchaincommons.com/principles/).

+When a BCR becomes a BCP, we:
+* Consider the community to have become an important part of the conversation.
+* Consider them to be viable candidates for further standardization.

 A BCP may still be fluid, but there will be community discussion for changes and generally a community-oriented process for continuing to expand the proposals.
 The ultimate goal is to specify, setup, and mature these Proposals, and thereafter turn them over to another authority, possible as a [BIP](https://github.com/bitcoin/bips), an [IETF draft](https://www.ietf.org/standards/ids//), or  a [W3C standard](https://www.w3.org/standards/).
 (Requirements from a standards body are one of the main reasons that a BCP may require changes, even breaking changes, as was the process when Gordian Envelope became an IETF Internet Draft.)